- Explore Laos and Thailand at your own pace with a flexible travel pass

 - Stay in Laos’ capital Vientiane and spend time seeing the sights and tourist attractions

 Take an amazing travel adventure through northern Thailand and Laos with our totally flexible travel pass, which gives you the freedom to experience this incredible country at your own pace.
 With our hop on hop off style travel itinerary, you’re free to pick and choose from a multitude of intriguing and beautiful locations and great activities both on and off the beaten track.
-Starting in Thailand, you’ll get to witness the vibrancy of Bangkok and be introduced to your team before heading to historic Chiang Mai with a visit to the UNESCO World Heritage site of Ayutthaya.
-Crossing over into Laos, with a pit stop at the fantastic White Temple, you’ll get to explore Houay Xai, cruise down the Mekong River, enjoy a traditional welcome ceremony and stay with a local family in Ban Pak Nguey, visit the remarkable Pak Ou Caves, take in your gorgeous surroundings and a bit of culture at Luang Prabang, party in Vang Vieng, and get a history lesson in Vientiane.
-With the minimum travel time being 13 days, we recommend spending at least two weeks to take the journey to really make the most of your adventures; but if all that sounds like rather a lot to pack into a short space of time, don’t worry because your pass will be valid for twelve months, so you can spend as long as you wish exploring this incredible part of south east Asia.
+With the minimum travel time being 12 days, we recommend spending at least two weeks to take the journey to really make the most of your adventures; but if all that sounds like rather a lot to pack into a short space of time, don’t worry because your pass will be valid for twelve months, so you can spend as long as you wish exploring this incredible part of south east Asia.

 Arrival in Bangkok

 Kicking the tour off in Thailand’s capital, you’ll have the opportunity to explore the busy streets, markets and old quarter of Bangkok if you arrive during the day before meeting your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
-You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for tomorrow morning’s departure.
-Spend the rest of the evening with your new travel mates, if you like, and get to know everyone over some delicious Thai food and a few drinks.
+You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for your adventure.
+The this evening, hop on an overnight sleeper train to Chiang Mai!

 Arrive in Chiang Mai